0

 Use a bind mount for /etc/netdata rather than a volume.

-This example assumes that you have created netdataconfig/ in your home directory.
+This example assumes that youve created netdataconfig/ in your home directory.

 mkdir netdataconfig